JordanCWard/Elist/README.md

 - X-axis: Time (e.g., months).
 - Y-axis: Sales (total sales or per product).

-#### purchasing platform
-- rewrite findings to be more beneficial for stakeholders
-- clean up recommendation

 #### Time to deliver
 - are there any trends
 - shipping times